antaldaniel/sr_website/content/authors/istvan/_index.md

 - istvan

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
 role: Senior Data Analyst

 # Organizations/Affiliations
 organizations:
-- name: Visegrad Investments - CEEMID
+- name: Satellite Report
   url: "https://satellitereport.com/"

 # Short bio (displayed in user profile at end of posts)